Guess what, Canada? I’M COMING BAAAACKKKK. And… I have a favour to ask.

 To celebrate the release, I’ve decided to recreate the Canadian run!

-Sadly, I’m not going to be running it this time (I’ll be in a camper van) – but I will be driving every one of the miles I covered throughout the run last time, spending my own money to spread the word.
+Sadly, I’m not going to be running it this time (I’ll be in a camper van) – but I will be driving every one of the miles I covered throughout the run last time.

 For any books sold in Canada, 50% of profits will go to the main children’s hospital in the province I’m travelling through (just like when I raised money for them before), and the other 50% will go to the charity I co-founded, Superhero Foundation.